 Labrecque-Lee Book Prize

-(CASCA) is seeking submissions for the Labrecque-Lee Book Prize.
+The Canadian Anthropology Society is seeking submissions for the Labrecque-Lee Book Prize.
 Established in 2018, the Labrecque-Lee Book Prize recognizes outstanding anthropological publications in either French or English.
 CASCA is now accepting submissions for the inaugural awards to be announced at the 2019 annual meeting in Vancouver, BC.
 These awards are made in honour of two outstanding Canadian anthropologists, Marie-France Labrecque and Richard Lee.
-In addition to being honoured by CASCA at the annual meeting, recipients of the Larecque-Lee Book Prize will also receive a $500 award.
+In addition to being honoured by CASCA at the annual meeting, recipients of the Labrecque-Lee Book Prize will also receive a $500 award.
 Nominations for the Labrecque-Lee Book Prize must be submitted by someone other than the author(s) and meet the following criteria:

 Single or co-authored monograph works (co-edited volumes/collections are ineligible).

 Works published in 2019.

 Works grounded in any anthropological subject and/or methodology is welcome (i.e. socio-cultural, archaeological, bio-cultural, ethnohistorical, and linguistic works).

-- Author(s) of the work must hold a CASCA membership and demonstrate a Canadian affiliation in at least one of the following ways:
+Author(s) of the work must hold a CASCA membership and demonstrate a Canadian affiliation in at least one of the following ways: